-Grouse are not considered to be threatened, endangered, or sensitive species.
-General effects to their habitat are covered in the coarse filter analysis.
+Grouse are not considered as threatened, endangered or sensitive species.
+General effects to their habitat are covered in the coarse-filter analysis.

 - Winter harvesting might concentrate big game, which could result in increased mortality. - Winter harvesting near Highway 83 may result in increased road mortality. - Timber harvesting would remove old-growth habitat, resulting in negative effects to old-growthassociated species.